DBGroup-SUSTech/reverse-k-ranks/ReadMe.md

 We have used LIBPMF (https://www.cs.utexas.edu/~rofuyu/libpmf/) as the matrix factorization model to generate the embedding.

-You can see https://drive.google.com/drive/folders/1UloY14usLHJxSGVdoharyUUPc7nAcPdl?usp=sharing to download the dataset we use.
+To download the dataset, you can refer to https://drive.google.com/drive/folders/1UloY14usLHJxSGVdoharyUUPc7nAcPdl?usp=sharing